 3.1.1.
 Plant code registration for manufacturers with a representative in the United States of America

 3.1.1.1.
-Each tyre manufacturer of new pneumatic tyres shall apply in writing to the following address for registration and allocation of a manufacturer plant code identification symbol:
+Each tyre manufacturer of new pneumatictyres shall apply in writing to the following address for registration and allocation of a manufacturer plant code identification symbol:

 Office of Vehicle Safety Compliance